railwayapp/docs/src/docs/reference/pricing.md

 There is no minimum service cost; you aren't billed if your app uses no resources or crashes.
 Likewise, we don't bill for build time on the platform.

-Keep in mind, if your project has PR deploys, Railway deploys a mirror copy of your service(s) based off the environment deploys fork from.
+Keep in mind, if your project has PR deploys enabled, Railway deploys a mirror copy of your service(s) based on the environment it forks from (`production` by default).
 You are billed for the services that are spun while the ephemeral environment is active.

 ## Billing Management